bustle/sammie/README.md

 ## SAMMIE - Serverless Application Model Made Infinitely Easier™

-[AWS Serverless Application Model](https://github.com/awslabs/serverless-application-model) is an official way to define serverless applications, provided by AWS.
+[AWS Serverless Application Model (SAM)](https://github.com/awslabs/serverless-application-model) is an official way to define serverless applications provided by AWS.

-There are quite a few docs to read through to understand how it works, and a handful of CLI commands to package and deploy your application each time.

-sammie's purpose is to get you set up and deployed in seconds.
-You can then utilize to official SAM docs to modify your application's resources.
+sammie's purpose is to get you set up and deployed in seconds _using SAM_. sammie's only features are to automatically generate a minimal SAM template for you and simplify SAM's deploy steps into a single command.
+You can then utilize the official SAM docs to modify your application's resources.

 ![sammie](https://user-images.githubusercontent.com/411908/34999126-f03ae462-faae-11e7-9003-41b2f000cf33.gif)